 Schedule a Consultation with an Attorney Today

 Were you injured on the job in Florida?
 Has your employer denied your workers’ compensation claim?
 Are you worried you don’t have enough evidence to support your claim?
 If so, you need to speak with an experienced workers’ compensation attorney about your case.
-Call the office of Scott J. Sternberg & Associates, P.A., Attorneys at Law in Orlando today at 561-687-5660 to schedule an initial consultation.
+Call the office of Sternberg / Forsythe, P.A., Attorneys at Law in Orlando today at 561-687-5660 to schedule an initial consultation.
 You can also complete the contact form found on the website and a member of the firm will contact you in a timely manner.